Integrated Planning and Reporting

 Narromine Shire - Community Strategic Plan - 2027

-Delivery Plan and Operational Plan
+Delivery Program and Operational Plan

+Plan.
 The Operational Plan is a one (1) year plan which set performance measures to ensure the activities of the Delivery Program are achieved.

 The Resourcing Strategy identifies how Council will achieve the objectives of the Community Strategic Plan and consists of the following: